flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 frameworks, I lied.
 I'm building a framework!
 My ambition is to make it possible to _build a web site in half a day_.

-Well, maybe not that quickly, but I do want we Clojure developers to be able to get our ideas into production _fast_.
+Well, maybe not that quickly, but I do want us Clojure developers to be able to get our ideas into production _fast_.
 I want us to be able to spend more time on the hard stuff, the fun stuff, the interesting stuff.
 And I want us to be able to easily ship with confidence.